By Ilana Newman, The Daily Yonder Read more

 “This training will help make the adoptions even more successful,” says Margie Rowell, treasurer for the Lander Pet Connection / Lander Pet Rescue.
 “We couldn’t have done this without the LOR Foundation Summer Spark funding.”

 The funding even allowed parents to design activities that hadn’t been an option in years past.
 Jackie Olsson and her husband, Scott Olsson, for instance, are providing something completely new in a week-long chess camp at City Park.
-“Summer activities are so often sports,” Olsson says.
+“Summer activities are so often sports which may feature a compound bow case,” Olsson says.
 “We are actually a pretty intellectual community, and I hope this can be an outlet for kids who are interested in all sorts of things.
 I hope we can capitalize on the diversity of the community.”

 These Summer Spark activities and others offered through Parks and Rec (the department is still hosting the Sinks Canyon camp, movie nights, and kickball) begin in June and are spread throughout the summer.
 Lander residents can sign up via Parks and Rec or with the hosting organization; the prices and duration of each activity varies, and the full catalog is available on the Parks and Rec website.